dema-trading-ai/docs/docs/getting_started/trading101/termsheet.md

 # Termsheet

+## Hold

+A Hold is holding your assets.
+The assets itself can be held for a considerable amount of time.
+A hold basically just means that if you hold it, you keep it in your wallet for a certain amount of time.

 ## Fiat

 Fiat is any kind of government issued currency that is not backed by any kind of commodity such as gold or silver.

+## Margin

+Margin trading is using funds of other traders, who earn interest based on the market demand for funds.
+Margin trading is less common among cryptocurrency in comparison to the stock market however, it certainly exists.

+## Short

+A short (or shorting) means that you're aiming to sell an asset at a short-ratio in the aims of buying it when it hits a lower price.
+Basically, it is short-term selling; you buy in at a price, aiming to sell higher, wanting to buy in lower.

+## Long

+A long is taking on the position of investing in the same way as when you buy a stock, you buy it in at a position where you are comfortable with, aiming to let it increase over time (months to years, usually).

+##
 ## ROI

 Return On Investment (ROI) is widely known in cryptocurrency, it is a ratio or percentage value that represents profitability or efficiency of a certain trade or agreement.
 It is a tool that's widely used - including strategies for DemaTrading.
 ROI can be portrayed in an absolute ratio (such as 0.35) or a value percentage (such as 35%).
 The calculation for ROI is as followed: